 Teaching Philosophy

-7. Art is personal to the artist and relatable to the audience.
+A definition of Art: expression personal to the artist and relatable to the audience.

 Curating an Anti-Racist Theatre Course